In this section we examine the goals, motivations and influences of perspective.

 Everything considered, it is difficult to imagine that we humans could have evolved much past stone/bronze age times without the tremendous amplification in perceptual and cognitive powers enabled by perspective, and further the attendant practical abilities provided in so many areas.

-Perspective has profound and fundamental influences within art, science, mathematics, engineering, and technology.
+Perspective has fundamental influences within art, science, mathematics, engineering, and technology.
 And other fields such as astronomy, architecture, navigation, and map-making could not have developed without the systematised space introduced by perspective techniques.

-We can conclude that the various perspective forms, theories, methods, and applications; have been indispensable to the development of human civilisation as it exists today.
+We can conclude that the various perspective categories, methods, and applications; have been indispensable to the development of human civilisation as it exists today.
 But perhaps the story of perspective has only just begun, whereby perspective will shape our human future in such profound and varied ways that we can barely imagine the possibilities.